learn-academy-2019-charlie/ruby-assessment-jackmaldonado/ruby.md

 #### 1. What is a method in Ruby?
 How is it different or similar to functions in JavaScript?

+A method in Ruby is very similar to a javascript function.They both in data and return outputs.

 #### 2. What does it mean that a class inherits from another class?
 Try to explain Ruby inheritance.

 [Your Answer]
+There is parent class that holds data which needs to be passed down to the child classes.
+When the data is passed doen to the other classses, it is inheriting it.

 [Googled Answer]